LMU-Douglas/lab-instructions/Lab02_Instructions.md

 # Based on the answers, print out the season they are most like!
 # Use conditionals to do this.

-# How can you find the House with the max count?
+# How can you find the season with the max count?
 # Remember that in the event of a tie, the user should be sorted into
 # the season in alphabetical order, so if there is a tie between summer
 # and spring, the user should be sorted into spring.